bullno1/hako/README.md

 If `command` is not given, it will default to `/bin/sh`.

-The file `.hako/init`, if present, will be executed to initialize the sandbox.
+The file `.hako/init` must be present and will be executed to initialize the sandbox.
+It can do things like bind mounting files from the host into the sandbox.

 Run `hako-run --help` for more info.